k8ssandra/k8ssandra/dev-quick-start.md

-# K8ssandra Developer - Quick Start
+# K8ssandra Chart Development Quick Start

+*Before diving into chart development we recommend you start with the broader [K8ssandra Development Guide](dev-guide.md).*

 ## About
-This quick start guide is written for developers wanting to find out more about:
+This quick start guide is written for developers wanting to get involved in the development of the helm based packaging of K8ssandra and find out more about:
 * Getting up and running with a basic IDE environment.
 * Deploying to a local docker-based cluster environment (using kind).
 * Understanding the K8ssandra project structure.